aio-libs/aiopg/docs/core.rst

    The most important method is

    .. method:: cursor(name=None, cursor_factory=None, \
-               scrollable=None, withhold=False, timeout=None)
+               scrollable=None, withhold=False, *, timeout=None)

       A :ref:`coroutine <coroutine>` that creates a new cursor object using the connection.

       The only *cursor_factory* can be specified, all other parameters are not supported by :term:`psycopg2` in asynchronous mode yet.

       The *cursor_factory* argument can be used to create non-standard cursors.
 The argument must be a subclass of `psycopg2.extensions.cursor`.
 See :ref:`subclassing-cursor` for
       details.
-A default factory for the connection can also be specified using the `~Connection.cursor_factory` attribute.
+A default factory for the connection can also be specified using the :attr:`Connection.cursor_factory` attribute.

-       :param float timeout: timeout for returned cursor instance if parameter is not `None`.
+      *timeout* is a timeout for returned cursor instance if parameter is not `None`.

+      *name*, *scrollable* and *withhold* parameters are not supported by :term:`psycopg2` in asynchronous mode.

       :returns: :class:`Cursor` instance.

    .. method:: close()